Charitable Lead Trust

 An Example of How It Works

 Andy would like to support the UUA and provide for his children.
-Following his advisor's recommendation, Andy funds a charitable lead annuity trust with assets valued at $2,500,000.
+Andy received a windfall amount of income and needs a large income tax deduction to offset the income.
+Following his advisor's recommendation, Andy funds a grantor charitable lead annuity trust with assets valued at $1,000,000.

-Andy's trust pays $175,000 (7 percent of the initial fair market value) to the UUA each year for 15 years, which will total $2,625,000.
-After that, the balance in the trust goes to his children.
-Assuming a 6 percent investment return, the children will receive approximately $1,918,101.
+Andy's trust pays $70,000 (7 percent of the initial fair market value) to the UUA each year for 15 years, which will total $1,050,000.
+After that, the balance in the trust reverts back to Andy.

 *Assuming annual payments and a 2.4 percent charitable midterm federal rate.